 Quote ..Alan Fogerty

 “I sent photographs (see left) to the renowned geologist Professor Izak Rust to see if he could, cast light on their origins.
 I quote from his reply to my mail.

 “Not glacial striae on a glacial pavement but sandblasted ventifact facets cut on Karoo dolerite.
 Really, really superb examples!
 By far the best I have seen in a long time and almost certainly the best in South Africa.
 They are just as good as the best I have seen in the Namib and in Antarctica”.
 These ventifacts are absolutely superb examples.
 World-class, in fact.
 In fact, it may be useful to write a short report in the Geological Society GEOBULLETIN.” which he offered to help me write.

 It’s easy to get lost wandering around these beautiful rocks and thankfully the rough boneshaker roads are the guardians of these last bastions of paradise.”

 Xhora Mouth – From Breezy Point – 6-7 hours Difficulty -3 Distance 18km’s You will need to take a lunch pack and sufficient water.
 Drive to Breezy point along the beach.
 See a large stretch of the pristine coastline littered with shells.
 Explore the boat wreck.
 The local boatman will row you across the Xhora River.
 Return to Breezy along the beach.

 Hobeni – German Xhosas’ – 3-4 hours Level of difficulty – 2 Drive 11km (out the gate) and walk 3kmDrive to our Chiefs Homestead at Hobeni and walk to “Ikhaya Loxolo” .
-See the resident German’s community project for the mentally challenged.
+See the resident German’s community project for the mentally and physically challenged.
 Relax with a cup of tea and amaqebengwane (vetkoek).
 Get an insight into the fantastic work that Alex and Michael are doing for the local community.